 Public Service Loan Forgiveness

-If you work for the government or a non-profit but are ineligible for student loan grants, you may qualify for Public Service Loan Forgiveness (PSLF).
-Under PSLF, after ten years of service and making qualifying payments on your federal student loans, the government forgives the remaining balance.
+If you work for the government or a nonprofit but are ineligible for grants to pay off student loans, you may qualify for Public Service Loan Forgiveness (PSLF).
+Under PSLF, after 10 years of service and making qualifying payments on your federal student loans, the government forgives the remaining balance.

-If you are struggling to keep up with your payments on your current salary and have federal loans, check out income-driven repayment plans.
+If you are struggling to keep up with your payments on your current salary and have federal loans, check out Income-Driven Repayment (IDR) plans.
 There are four separate plans:

 - Income-Based Repayment